 Either way, we want good things to come from a bad situation.
-One of the ways we now make this happen is by donating 5% of our contingency attorney fees on non-referral cases to a local charity.
-Our Austin-area clients get to choose whether that donation goes to Caritas of Austin, the Seedling Foundation or the Life Giving Life community project at Gateway Church.
-Our Dallas-Forth Worth-area clients select between the North Texas Food Bank, The Salvation Army DFW or the Metroport Meals on Wheels.
+One of the ways we now make this happen is by donating a portion of our contingency attorney fees on non-referral-fee cases to a local charity, usually around 5%.
+Our clients often choose the charity that receives the donation.
+Between January 2017 and January 2018, this allowed the O’Brien Law Firm to make special donations of over $12,000 to very worthy organizations in Austin and Dallas, including Caritas of Austin, VNA Meals on Wheels, the Seedling Foundation, Austin LifeCare, and the Austin Pregnancy Resource Center.
 Our clients know that others’ needs are being met through their justice and that good things can come from a bad situation.
 And each client can also make the private decision on whether to make a donation of their own.
 While we donate to make others’ lives better, we find that giving to others makes our lives better as well.

 The firm is also a regular financial supporter of CRU, the Navy-Marines Relief Society, the Semper Fi Fund, Refugee Services of Central Texas, and WorldVision.